bcmichael/RNMR-Docs/docs/command/full_command.md

 Qualifier Defaults: /WND

-Defaults: 5 200
+Defaults: 0 200

 Description:
-`CAT` displays a catalog of archive records from first-rec to last-rec. `CAT` takes two parameters, which are the first and last record numbers to be displayed.
-If these are omitted, the listing will begin with record 5 and end at record 200; RNMR will not prompt for "first-rec" and "last-rec".
+`CAT` displays a catalog of records from first-rec to last-rec within a single archive. `CAT` takes two parameters, which are the first and last [record numbers](syntax#records) to be displayed.
+If first-rec is set to record 0 (which does not exist) in an archive, all of the records in that archive up to last-rec will be listed.
+In this case if last-rec is omitted all the records in the archive are listed.
+If neither parameter is specified the default behavior is to list all records in archive 1.
+If first rec is set to any other value and last-rec is omitted only that record will be listed.
+The value of last-rec should be specified by the number within the archive even if it is not in archive 1.

-Any value corresponding to a record in an open archive may be provided for first-rec.
-Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
-For example record # in archive 2 can be specified either as 2:# or by adding 200 to #.
-Similarly, last-rec may be any integer from the record number within an archive specified in first-rec to 200, inclusive.
-If only one argument is specified, `CAT` will list information about only that single record.
 For each nonempty record, `CAT` returns the record  number, owner, record length, record position within the archive, date, and title.
 Note that `CAT` reports record length and position in units of blocks, which are 512 bytes long each.

 The qualifiers specify how the list is output as follows: